GabrielDigregorio/SPH_method/README.txt

 has been used since then in numerous application areas.
 The method is a mesh-free, particle-based Lagrangian method, where the coordinates move with the fluid (particles).
 We ask you to study, implement and test the SPH method presented in the following reference:
-Louis Goffin, “Development of a didactic SPH model”, Travail de fin d’´etudes r´ealis´e en vue de l’obtention du grade de Master Ing´enieur Civil des Constructions, Universit´e de Liège, année académique 2012-2013.
+Louis Goffin, “Development of a didactic SPH model”, Travail de fin d’études réalisé en vue de l’obtention du grade de Master Ingénieur Civil des Constructions, Université de Liège, année académique 2012-2013.

 The project is organized with 4 intermediate deadlines, and with students divided into 2